 I always water my garden in the early morning unless the weather man is predicting rain of course.
 Yesterday I waited and waited and waited for the predicted rain – none!
 Drat so around 7:00 pm I watered my garden, checking out the plants for any insect activity or produce.
 I have lost several squash already due to bloom rot and hopefully have this corrected.

-Hip-hip-hooray I have two beautiful squash ready for picking – thrilled and doing the happy dance smiling from year to year, I came in the house proudly displaying my – first harvest of squash, with basil and cilantro while planning what I’m going to do with my two beautifully well cared for, grown with love squash for dinner the next evening.
+Hip-hip-hooray I have two beautiful squash ready for picking – thrilled and doing the happy dance smiling from ear to ear, I came in the house proudly displaying my – first harvest of squash, with basil and cilantro while planning what I’m going to do with my two beautifully well cared for, grown with love squash for dinner the next evening.